-We have introduced the paper-free management of documents in our everyday work: we enter into agreements with our clients and partners electronically and allow clients to join the bank via a simple online solution that was used by 35.2% of our new clients in 2022 (compared to 40.9% in 2021).
-In the second half of 2023, we aim to create an opportunity for paperless document management in our client offices.
+We have introduced the paper-free management of documents in our everyday work: we enter into agreements with our clients and partners electronically and allow clients to join the bank via a simple online solution that was used by 50.8% of our new clients in 2023 (compared to 35.2% in 2022).
+In the second half of 2023, we aimed to create an opportunity for paperless document management in our client offices and in 2024 we will start with a pilot project.

 In 2022, we signed a cooperation agreement with the technology recycling company GreenDice, which deals with the organisation of the technical circulation of IT equipment and directing it to recycling.
 The GreenDice recycling system helps to valorise our used IT equipment by finding new users for them or directing unusable equipment to be recycled as raw materials.
 The usage journey of the devices is fully traceable throughout their entire life cycle.
 We consider the safe and traceable journey of equipment very important.
+In 2023, GreenDice directed our devices (altogether handed over 18 desk computers and 18 monitors) for the use of both a school's computer class and a youth center.

-Management culture (SDG 16 & SDG 17)
+Management culture (SDG 16)